coverclock/com-diag-buckaroo/Buckaroo/README.txt

 Copyright 2013 Digital Aggregates Corporation, Colorado, USA.

 This is the Digital Aggregates Corporation Buckaroo package.
-Buckaroo is a collection of Java classes that the author has found useful in his own work.
+Buckaroo is a collection of Java classes that includes traffic shaping and rate limiting throttles, Instant Managed Beans that allow you to trivially export system status and management information via the JMX console, and some other useful (and experimental) stuff.

 Buckaroo is an original work of its author.

 Backaroo is licensed under the Apache License, Version 2.0 (the "License"); you